iwei20/crow-islands/README.md

-# graphics_year2
+# Crow Islands
-Retaking the graphics course (for real this time), using Rust
+Retaking the Stuyvesant Computer Graphics course (non-audit this time), using this as an opportunity to learn Rust.

+Name inspired by AMD GPU series codenames between 2010 and ~2016.

 # Graphics Final Project
 ### Name: Ivan Wei